MarkMajer/MarkMajer.github.io/_posts/2022-01-01-Ecommerce-Upgrade.markdown

 project-date: January 2022
 client: City Mattresss
 category: Web Development
 description: City Mattress sought an upgrade to their online presence tom increase revenue from online sales and to drive traffic in-store.
-A team of developers, user experience engineers, search optimization specialists and AB testing experts overhauled the e-commerce experience of the <a href="https://www.citymattress.com/">City Mattres website</a>.
-The result - a redesign of their front-end, site enhancements to drive conversions for key metrics and a new connector between their CMS and ERP to increase efficiencies in stock management.
+A team of developers, user experience engineers, search optimization specialists and AB testing experts overhauled the e-commerce experience of the <a href="https://www.citymattress.com/">City Mattres website</a>. </br></br>The result - a comeplete redesign of their front-end, site enhancements to drive conversions for key metrics and a new connector between their CMS and ERP to increase efficiencies in stock management.
 ---